peter19852001/hcc_dclinde/README.md

 Licence
 ====================================================================
-The following files are written by Peter Lo (me, email: peter19852001@yahoo.com.hk), and I hereby grant the permission of anyone to use these files for any non-commercial purposes, with not warranty.:
+The following files are written by Peter Lo (me, email: peter19852001@yahoo.com.hk), and I hereby grant the permission to anyone to use these files for any non-commercial purposes, with not warranty.: